Kunhao-Liu/StyleRF/README.md

 ```
 bash scripts/test_style.sh [GPU ID]
 ```
+The rendered stylized images can then be found in the directory under the checkpoint's path.

 ## Training
 > Current settings in `configs` are tested on one NVIDIA RTX A5000 Graphics Card with 24G memory.
 To reduce memory consumption, you can set `batch_size`, `chunk_size` or `patch_size` to a smaller number.